HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 CDNs can be classed in two broad categories: those that serve the home page and/or asset subdomains, and those that are mainly used to serve third-party content.
 Examples of the first category are the larger generic CDNs (such as Cloudflare, Akamai, or Fastly) and the more specific (such as WordPress or Netlify).
 Looking at the difference in HTTP/2 adoption rates for home pages served with or without a CDN, we see:

 - **80%** of mobile home pages are served over HTTP/2 if a CDN is used
 - **30%** of mobile home pages are served over HTTP/2 if a CDN is not used

 {# TODO(authors, editors): Throughout the chapter there are several lead-ins to figures that are very similar/redundant with the existing figure captions.
 Is it worth writing these out? #}
-Figure 22.12 shows the percentage of HTTP/2 requests served by the first-party CDNs over mobile.
+Figure 22.12 shows the more specific and the modern CDNs serve a higher proportion of traffic over HTTP/2.

 <figure>
   <table>